hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 ### Unpopped up Errors with `Result<T, E>`

 Sometimes, you may just need to know the result of some operation and the operation may be successful or in failure.
 Exceptions aren't the best choice in this scinario because it unwinds the call stack and therefore implies some performance overhead.
+For such situations we have the `Result<T, E>` type.
+Technically, it's a generic type that takes 2 type parameters.
+One is called `T` standing for "type" and the other is `E` standing for "Error" and the former represents the type of the result value, while the latter represents the type of the error.

 ## String Interpolation